ARTICLE I – NAME

 Section 2: Terms.
 The term of office of President, shall be one (1) year.
 The term of office of a President-Elect shall be two (2) years commencing at the adjournment of the Annual Business Meeting at which each has been declared elected.
 President and President-Elect having served one (1) full term, shall not be eligible for re-election to the same office for a second consecutive term.
 The term of office of Secretary and Treasurer shall be two (2) years commencing at the adjournment of the Annual Business Meeting at which the New Officer was installed.
 Secretary and Treasurer are eligible for re-election to the same office for two (2) consecutive terms.
 The term of office for the Secretary and the Treasurer shall begin in alternate years.

 Section 4: Expenses of Officers and the Proceedings Editor: Officers of the Association and the Proceedings Editor shall not receive compensation for their day-to-day services to the Association.
-The Executive Board may, however, set an amount annually to support officers and/or the Proceedings Editor’s attendance at the annual business meeting of the Association, the amount to be not more than thirty percent (30%) of revenue derived from membership dues during that fiscal year.
+The Executive Board may, however, set an amount annually to support officers and/or the Proceedings Editor’s attendance at the annual business meeting of the Association, the amount to be not more than twenty-five percent (25%) of revenue derived from membership dues during that fiscal year.

 ARTICLE VIII – DUTIES OF OFFICERS